elnormous/ouzel/README.md

 Makefiles and Xcode and Visual Studio project files are located in the build directory.
 Makefiles and project files for sample project are located in the samples directory.

-To build Ouzel for Raspbian pass "platform=raspbian" to make as follows:
+You will need to download OpenGL (e.g. Mesa) and OpenAL drivers in order to build Ouzel on Linux.
+To build it for Raspbian pass "platform=raspbian" to make as follows:

 ```
 $ make platform=raspbian